 19 (and have a valid credit card).

 You can be charged fees for a specific cleaning requirement, smoking in a Veemo, damage repair, parking tickets and towing charges, and if you cause our vehicle to be out of service.
-See the full fee schedule for a list of these fees.

 You’ll be notified by email regarding any fees or charges related to your use of the vehicle.